Tag Archives: Joseph Gordon-Levitt

 I had fun watching the down-to-earth take on the human-with-superpowers story that is Project Power.
 Particular highlights being the fun special effects and good performances, especially by Jamie Foxx and Dominique Fishback.

-Centred around a pill that gives its users unpredictable superpowers for five minutes, the first thirty or so minutes of Project Power. is watchable.
-But it’s once Foxx and Fishback’s characters meet that I sat up and started to pay attention.
-From that point on the fun continued until the not entirely expected nature of the conclusion.
+Centred around a pill that gives its users unpredictable superpowers for five minutes, the first thirty or so minutes of Project Power are watchable.
+But it’s once Foxx and Fishback’s characters meet that I sat up and started to pay extra attention.
+From that point on, the fun continued until the not entirely expected conclusion.

 As someone who has long tired of the traditional superhero movie stories, I welcomed the difference this one offered.
-So much so that the use of some familiar tropes barely bothered me.
-I was too busy having fun watching this particular story unfold.
+So much so that the use of some familiar storytelling tropes barely bothered me.
+I was too busy having fun watching everything unfold.

 Watch Project Power for a different take on the humans with superpowers story.
 I’m convinced that there are elements that will likely surprise you, in a good way.